Floral biology: Aspects

 Flowering plants, angiosperms, are relatively recent among the plants.
 The oldest flower structures date to about 140 million years ago.
 Flowering plants underwent a major diversification after this period.
 Darwin saw this as an "abominable mystery" in a letter to Joseph Hooker in 1879.
 The earliest flowers were principally actinomorphic or having radial symmetry with multiple axes of symmetry.
-From these evolved flowers with bilateral symmetry or zygomorphy.
+These evolved flowers have bilateral symmetry or zygomorphy.
 It is thought that the attraction of insect pollinators led by visual cues had an influence in the evolution of zygomorphy.

-The earliest groups of flowering plants among the Magnoliids and the families Choranthaceae, Ceratophyllaceae, Nymphaeaceae, Annonaceae, and Aristolochiaceae are bisexual with both male and female parts present and functional within the usually large floral structure.
-The main pollinators of these flowers were beetles, flies and thrips.
+The earliest groups of flowering plants among the Magnoliids and the families Chloranthaceae, Ceratophyllaceae, Nymphaeaceae, Annonaceae, and Aristolochiaceae are bisexual with both male and female parts present and functional within the usually large floral structure.
+The main pollinators of these flowers were beetles, flies, and thrips.
 They evolved mechanisms to reduce self-pollination by changing the timing of maturity of the male and female parts.
 This altered timing mechanism or dichogamy was principally expressed by protogyny or the early maturation of the female parts and only rarely by protandry or the early maturation of the male parts.
 The early flowers were principally flat and dish-like with the evolution of deeper corolla tubes being a later innovation and principally associated with long-tongued pollinators such as moths.
 There are a large number of other mechanisms that enhance cross-pollination and prevent self-pollination.
-The forces that lead to the evolution of such systems as bearing male and female flowers on separate kinds of plants is still unclear.
+The forces that led to the evolution of such systems as bearing male and female flowers on separate kinds of plants is still unclear.

 The evolution from solitary flowers to the production of inflorescences is also thought to be influenced by pollinator behaviour.
 Clusters of flowers may increase the visitation rates of pollinators.
 It may also reduce the risk of damage to individual flowers.

 The production of volatile chemicals by flowers is targeted towards insects.
 Some evidence shows that there is significant overlap between the chemicals produced by plants and those used by insects for their communications, especially for mating.
 In the classic case of orchids in the genus Ophrys, the volatiles mimic the female sex pheromone of bees which attempt to copulate with the flower and thereby pollinate them.
 A study of the evolution of volatile chemicals in scarab beetles and flowers that attract them in the family Araceae showed that the insects had evolved the chemicals in the Jurassic Period while the plants evolved the attractants later in the Cretaceous Period.

 The colours of flowers are another area of enquiry.
 Some distinct patterns have been noted, for instance bird-pollinated flowers are predominantly red while night-flowering plants tend to be white.
 The colours of flowers are produced by a variety of pigmentary mechanisms and they are meant to signal messages to pollinators.
 Flowers that have been pollinated often quickly wither and the nutrients resorbed by the plant.
 In some case parts of the flower may undergo colour changes to indicate their being unfit for visitation by pollinators.